 For I know that nothing good dwells in me, that is, in my flesh; for the willing is present in me, but the doing of the good is not.Romans 7:18(NASB)

-Romans chapter 7 gives a most thorough treatise on the Law and its place in the life of a believer.
-Though delivering a simple lesson it has profound and far-reaching implications for all believers, both Jew and Gentiles, who foolishly try to place themselves back under Law.
+Romans chapter 7, gives a most thorough treatise on the Law and its place in the life of a believer.
+Though delivering a simple lesson, it has profound and far-reaching implications for all believers, both Jew and Gentile, who foolishly try to place themselves back under the Law.

-Paul found it necessary to use this illustration to address the issue that nothing good dwells in me, that is, in my flesh.
+Paul found it necessary to use this illustration to address the issue "that nothing good dwells in me, that is, in my flesh."
 No part of my old pre-salvation self is righteous before God.
-Our old, former sin-nature was bound to the Law of sin and death and there is nothing good to be found in that old sinful, fleshly part of me.
-But the moment we are saved by grace through faith, we receive a new nature - the nature of Christ!
+My old, former sin-nature was bound to the Law of sin and death and there is nothing good to be found in that old sinful, fleshly part of me.
+But the moment I am saved by grace through faith, I receive a new nature - the nature of Christ!

 No part of the old creation in me is good because every member of the human race is born dead in their sin.
 Like Adam, we have knowledge of what is evil, but no ability to avoid it and do something good.
 Similarly, we have knowledge of what is good and an inner desire to do good things, but the old sin nature has no capacity to do anything that pleases God, even when we really want to!

-Paul makes it clear that on the one hand nothing good dwells in me - i.e. in my fleshly self.
-No wonder he insisted in his letter to the Philippians: we have NO confidence in the flesh, and that it is GOD Himself, who does the good work IN US, both to WILL and to DO for His good pleasure.
-Paul also points out that on the other hand, we may desire to do good, and nurture a heart that is willing to be righteous, BUT we cannot do the good we wish to do.
+Paul makes it clear that on the one hand "nothing good dwells in me," (in my fleshly self).
+No wonder he insisted in his letter to the Philippians, "we have NO confidence in the flesh, and that it is GOD Himself, who does the good work IN US, both to WILL and to DO for His good pleasure."
+Paul also points out on the other hand, we may desire to do good and nurture a heart that is willing to be righteous, but "we cannot do the good we wish to do."

-Heavenly Father, how I thank You for the book of Romans and the truths it contains about our changed relationship to the Law, after we have been justified by faith, identified with Christ and positioned in Him.
-Thank You that in Him I am not under the Law but under grace.
-Thank You that the penalty for my sin has been paid and the power of sin in my life has been broken - and it is ALL by grace through faith in Christ Jesus my Saviour.
-How I praise You that I am part of a new creation.
-Help me keep my sinful nature nailed to the cross, for in me there is no good thing.
-But thank You that You started a good work in me, and will complete it on the day of Christ.
-May my life and witness be honouring to You in Jesus' name I pray, AMEN.
+Heavenly Father, how I thank You for the book of Romans and the truths it contains about our changed relationship to the Law after we have been justified by faith, identified with Christ, and positioned in Him.
+Thank You that in Him, I am not under the Law but under grace.
+Thank You that the penalty for my sin has been paid and the power of sin in my life has been broken, all by grace through faith in Christ Jesus my Saviour.
+Help me keep my sinful nature nailed to the Cross, for in me there is no good thing.
+But thank You that You started a good work in me and will complete it on the day of Christ.
+May my life and witness be honouring to You.
+In Jesus' name I pray, AMEN.